He Who Follows Me

 I sit here and write these words.
 It is late and the moon has risen full in the sky.
 Helen is standing by the window looking out.

 For some reason, I am frightened.
 Yet I know that a few months from now I will laugh at the memory of my fright.
 However, in the morning, I do believe that we will leave this place.
 Helen is glad.
-She doesn’t not believe the caretaker’s story, but she is concerned, just as I.
+She doesn’t believe the caretaker’s story, but she is concerned, just as I am.

 March 4, 1938.

-Upon settling down to sleep last night, we heard footsteps coming from the room above us.
-I called down to the desk clerk, who only told us that the room above ours was unoccupied.
+As we were settling down to sleep last night, we heard footsteps pacing back and forth.
+They were coming from the room above us.
+I called down and complained to the clerk at reception.
+He told us that the room above ours was unoccupied.

 March 5, 1938.